3 ways to be a hero in your career

 What does it look like to be a hero?

 And how does that translate into being a hero your career story?

-Because lets face it, you spend a huge amount of your day on your job, right?
+Because lets face it, you spend a huge amount of your day on your job or career, right?
 What if that time were all part of your hero story?

 Anyone can be a hero in any walk of life.
 Here’s how…

 - Heroes learn and grow–First and foremost a hero is always open to learning.
 Stephen Covey called this, “sharpen the saw” and it is a key trait of heroes.
 Especially if you have been in your job for a long time, it is important that you maintain a curiosity and interest in always learning and improving.
-It is easy to become lackadaisical and smug about your knowledge base, if you’ve been on the job a while, but in order to be a hero you must remain on the cutting edge by finding ways to grow and develop.
+Experienced workers can become lackadaisical and smug about their knowledge base, but in order to be a hero you must remain on the cutting edge by finding ways to grow and develop.